-Housed within a robust metal enclosure, the router features two SIM card slots for cellular connection redundancy.
-It is also outfitted with five 1Gb Ethernet ports and an SFP cage, plus interfaces for RS232, RS485, and CAN bus.
-Furthermore, it provides two digital inputs and two digital outputs for comprehensive connectivity and control options.
-A microSD card slot is included to enhance storage options.
+Housed within a robust metal enclosure, the router comes with five 1Gb Ethernet ports and an SFP cage.
+It includes interfaces for RS232, RS485, and CAN bus, in addition to two digital inputs and two digital outputs.
+A microSD card slot is accessible under the cover.
+WiFi-equipped models provide WiFi capability with 3x3 MIMO antennas.